russel0719/UNet-3-Plus-Pytorch/README.md

 ### Training

-To train a model call `train.py` with required model type and configurations .
+To train a model on train dataset call `train.py` with required model type and configurations .

 e.g. To train on base model run